-Bicycle sales are surging in Canada as more and more people seek alternate transportation options.
-Even while shops and non-essential services begin to slowly open up, COVID-19 has ensured many of us will remain at home for the foreseeable future.
+Bicycle sales are surging in Canada as more and more people seek outdoor exercise and alternate transportation options.
 For those heading back into communal spaces, bike riding is a way to avoid public transportation.
 For those at home, it’s a great way to get your cardio in while avoiding the gym and getting some fresh air.

 One important caveat: that’s if you can find one.
 There’s reportedly been a country-wide shortage of bikes, so make sure you call around to see if any are available or comb your neighbourhood Facebook buy and sell.